 I am a diligent reader of your blog and I was wondering if you could help me out with my current situation.
 I got into the miles and points game back in October of last year.
 I had two longstanding cards before I was turned on to your blog (Chase Freedom and Amex Blue Cash).
 From October 2011 to January 1st, I applied for a total of 7 credit cards and was approved for all of them.
 2 Citi AA personal cards and Citi AA business, 1 US Airways Barclays card, 1 Chase Ink Bold, and 2 Chase Southwest cards.
 Unfortunately, I did not apply for all of these on the same day (I didn’t even have a with the Citi business card).

 Since then, I’ve read much about the importance of spreading out “churning dates,” preferably every 3-4 months, so that inquiries will systematically fall off your record.
 After processing a lot of tips and information, I set my next “churning date” for March 1st.
-I applied for the Chase Sapphire Preferred, the new Chase Ink Bold, the Citi Thank You Premier, and another US Airways Barclays card (read that it was churn-able).
+I applied for the Chase Sapphire Preferred Card, the new Chase Ink Bold, the Citi Thank You Premier, and another US Airways Barclays card (read that it was churn-able).
 Unlike my previous experiences, I was not instantly approved for any of my applications.
-I called all of the respective reconsideration lines today was denied 3 out of 4 times and all for the same reason, too many inquiries in the last couple months.
+I called and found out I was denied 3 out of 4 times and all for the same reason, too many inquiries in the last couple months.
 I tried going to credit boards to see which credit bureau each bank pulled from but the information was either dated or it wasn’t there at all.

 A couple reps told me that I had too many inquiries in the past 6 months and listed each one specifically!
 Did I not wait long enough?
 How do other people churn 4x a year and apply for 6-7 cards each churn?
 Now that I have 3 denials, what will happen to my credit score?
 Will it just take a hit from the hard pulls or will it end up taking a bigger hit due to the fact that my apps were declined?
 How long should I wait before I churn again?
 And lastly, do you use any other method of credit card monitoring besides karma and sesame?
 If so, does it show you which credit bureaus banks have pulled from?
 Thank you for all of your help!